-4.1 The proposal is for an outline planning application for the erection of up to 8 dwellings with all matters reserved except the means of access on to Heyford Road.
+4.1 The proposal is for an outline planning application for the erection of up to 8 dwellings in the domestic curtilage of The Beeches, with all matters reserved except the means of access on to Heyford Road.
 Two of the proposed dwellings would replace the outbuildings to the north-east of the site and six would be located within the field to the west.
 Works include the widening of the existing driveway and the demolition of the outbuildings to the north-east of the site and the construction of a new garage for the current house.
 The indicative layout (drawing no. 372A01_101) and location plan (drawing no. 372A01_100) are attached.